-09.226; 09.425; 09.434
+06.22; 09.226; 09.2261; 09.425; 09.434; 09.438

+Related Procedure:

+06.34 AP.2

 Recommended: THE 2023 Legislative oversight and investigations committee made recommendations indicating that KDE should revise model policy 08.23 to include the full process for the “Harmful to Minors” Complaint RESOLUTION process outlined in KRS 158.192, by including the provision that parents can request that their child not have access to a material RETAINED FOLLOWING appeal to local school boards.
 KSBA, in collaboration with KDE, has revised this policy.